 Back in Manila

 My coming back to Manila wasn't exactly a triumphant return, but more like a dog with tail between his legs.
 I wasn't used to losing.
 It was new ground.
 I had to come to terms with my ego.
-Upon arrival, I'd walk the streets unmindful of the increasing hype about the launching of the show (it hasn't aired yet) - everyone was excited about the show, but me.
+Upon arrival, I'd walk the streets unmindful of the increasing hype about the launching of the show (it hasn't aired yet and even my friends didn't know I was a castaway) - everyone was excited about the show, but me.
 I'd feel awkward whenever "Survivor" was mentioned.
 I'd feel a sense of discomfort...like I wanted to conceal a dark secret.
 I'd tell people I don't have tv so I can't watch the show - true, but I really wanted to put Survivor behind me.

 After some struggling, I came to realize I was in denial.
 Getting voted out too early was a humiliating defeat in front of a public audience.
 I feared that people would be polite in my presence but ridicule me for being such a loser when I turn my back.
 I was out of the game, and the game was still going on.
 The internal conflict consumed me in ways I didn't anticipate.